-This Oxford Said 2011 MBA Application tip post is one of a series of posts providing MBA application and essay advice for applicants to top MBA programs around the world.
-You can access the entire series at https://blog.accepted.com/acceptedcom_blog/tag/2011-mba-application-tips.
-My tips for answering Oxford’s essay questions are in blue below.
+This Oxford Said 2012 MBA Application tip post is one of a series of posts providing MBA application and essay advice for applicants to top MBA programs around the world.
+Check out the entire 2012 MBA Application Tips series for more valuable MBA essay advice.

 Question 1.
 Explain why you chose your current job.
 How do you hope to see your career developing over the next five years?
 How will an MBA assist you in the development of these ambitions?
 (Maximum 750 words)